SalmaRagab/search-countries-graphQL/README.md

-# How to run the application?
+# How to run the server?

-- Clone the repository
-- Navigate to its root folder
+- Navigate to the backend folder
 - Add the environment file\
   - Duplicate `.env.sample` file
   - Rename it to `.env`